jaroslawhartman/withings-sync/README.md

 # withings-sync

-A tool for synchronisation of Withings (ex.
-Nokia Health Body) to:
+A tool for synchronisation of the Withings API to:

 - Garmin Connect
 - Trainer Road

-or to get json output data from Withings.

-**NOTE: Included support for Withings OAuth2!
-See 'Obtaining Withings authorization'**
+- raw JSON output

 ## References